nirmalaC/HotelBookingSystem/README.md

 OR

-Go to your project directory from terminal and hit following commands
-- mvn test
+Run using maven commands through terminal:
+- "mvn test" This will run tests on default browser which is set to chrome.
+- "mvn test -Dbrowser=browserName" This will run tests on either Chrome or Firefox based on the given browserName.

 Cucumber Reports :
 ------------------

-Once the tests are executed through the TestRunner Class the reporst are generated in HTML format inside target/cucumber-reports.
+Once the tests are executed the reports are generated in HTML format inside target/cucumber-reports.
 Right click on the index.html file and select open in browser, we can view the cucumber reports in web browser.

 Note :